rrthomas/pdfjam/README.md

 `pdfjam` is designed for Unix-like systems, including Linux and Mac OS X.
-It seems that it will work also on Windows computers with a suitable installation of [Cygwin](http://www.cygwin.com) (with the Cygwin `tetex-extras` package installed), but this has not been thoroughly tested.
+It seems that it will work also on Windows computers with a suitable installation of [Cygwin](http://www.cygwin.com) (with TeX Live installed), but this has not been thoroughly tested.

 An alternative set of PDF manipulation tools, which are java-based, is provided by the [Multivalent](http://multivalent.sourceforge.net) project.